cgyudistira/bali-lontar/CONTRIBUTING.md

 ### Performance Best Practices

-- Gunakan `const` constructor untuk widget yang tidak berubah
+- Use `const` constructor for widgets that don't change
-- Hindari rebuild yang tidak perlu dengan `const` widgets
+- Avoid unnecessary rebuilds with `const` widgets
-- Gunakan `ListView.builder` untuk list panjang
+- Use `ListView.builder` for long lists
-- Cache data yang sering diakses
+- Cache frequently accessed data
-- Gunakan `async`/`await` dengan benar
+- Use `async`/`await` correctly

 ---

 ## Commit Guidelines

-Kami menggunakan [Conventional Commits](https://www.conventionalcommits.org/) untuk pesan commit yang konsisten.
+We use [Conventional Commits](https://www.conventionalcommits.org/) for consistent commit messages.

 ### Format